Darknetzz/phakit/README.md

 #   88                                                                          #
 #   dP                                                                          #
 # ───────────────────────────────────────────────────────────────────────────── #
-#                 a PHP project/packager tool for PHP projects                  #
+#                   a project/packager tool for PHP projects                    #
 # ───────────────────────────────────────────────────────────────────────────── #
 # ──────────────────────── Made with ❤️ by @Darknetzz ──────────────────────── #
 # ───────────────────────────────────────────────────────────────────────────── #